chariothy/scrapy-docker/README.md

 # scrapy-docker

-Docker for python with scrapy
+Docker for python with scrapy & mysql (sqlalchemy / mysql-connector-python / sqlacodegen).